PagePipe is a leading debunker of mass misconceptions surrounding page speed.

 Value analysis includes 5 components: combination, simplification, elimination, standardization, and substitution.
 These fundamentals require creativity and wise judgment.

 Yes.
-2018 is a game changer.
+Speed is a game changer.
 We see important adjustments on the horizon.
-These include Google Mobile-first Indexing and also deregulation of Internet service providers (Net-Neutrality changes).
+These include Google Mobile-first Indexing.
 Also, undisciplined excesses using popular page builders encourage abuse of WordPress.
-These include: Gutenberg, Elementor, and Beaver Builder.
+These include Elementor and Beaver Builder.
 Page builders aren’t bad.
-Yet, infinite addition of heavy features by the untrained is a future speed problem.
+Yet, the infinite addition of heavy features by the untrained is a future speed problem.

 We thought Google already monitored speed.
 Is that changing?

-And what do changes in Net Neutrality have to do with PagePipe?
+And what do internet changes have to do with PagePipe?

-The deregulation of service providers means big businesses must pay prime rates.
-That’s right.
-The “fast lane” will cost.
-Now you know why the biggest world corporations wanted unchanged regulatory controls.
-It meant avoiding paying prime data-transmission rates.
 Soon, if you’ve got money, you’ll get preferential speed treatment.
 Those with few resources, like us, must quit ignoring speed.
-And build a strategically fast site from the ground up.
+And build a strategic fast site from the ground up.
 No more speed repairs after the fact.
 Bake-in speed.
 That’s what we teach and practice at PagePipe: speed potential within site-owner’s limited resources.

 So what is PagePipe’s competitive speed strategy?

-Our most important speed strategy includes avoiding paid themes and popular plugins that are sluggards.
+Our most important speed strategy includes avoiding sluggard paid themes and popular plugins.
 Especially extravagant paid or premium add-ons.
 We’ve found the more popular a theme or plugin is the slower it is.
 Why?
 It’s complicated.
 It’s influenced by code obsolescence, feature creep, and gold plating to increase perceived market value.
 Those are factors of unsound ruses and mismanagement.
 Pretense strikes again.
 The unknowing herd follows.

 Avoid paid WordPress themes and popular plugins?
 Isn’t that too simple?